Noise Policy Timeline

 June 2020 — The Providence Police and Fire Departments, and the Rhode Island State Fire Marshal’s Office, organize a taskforce to respond to increasing complaints about illegal fireworks in the city.

-April 2021 — Citing the public-health effects of noise from modified mufflers, over-amplified stereos, leafblowers, fireworks, and ATVs — and its disproportionate impact on “vulnerable populations and neighborhoods” — the City Council unanimously passes a resolution calling on Mayor Elorza to commission an independent panel or consultant to develop a plan to address noise pollution.
+April 2021 — Citing the public-health effects of noise from illegal modified mufflers, over-amplified stereos, gas-fueled leafblowers, illegal fireworks, and unregistered ATVs — and its disproportionate impact on “vulnerable populations and neighborhoods” — the City Council unanimously passes a resolution calling on Mayor Elorza to commission an independent panel or consultant to develop a plan to address noise pollution.
 The mayor never publicly acknowledges the resolution or does anything to respond to it.

-November 2021 — The City Council’s Ordinance Committee holds a public hearing on a bill to limit noise from gas-powered leafblowers to 65 decibels and prohibit their use from 6:00 p.m. – 9:00 a.m.
+November 2021 — The City Council’s Ordinance Committee holds a public hearing on a proposal to limit noise from gas-powered leafblowers to 65 decibels and prohibit their use from 6:00 p.m. – 9:00 a.m.
+The ordinance is never brought up for a vote.

-January 2024 — After a full year in office, Mayor Smiley announces his second major noise initiative: an interest in deploying noise cameras to address vehicle noise in the city, following similar efforts in Newport, RI.
-Doing so requires a change in state law, however, and despite having served as chief of staff to Rhode Island Gov. Gina Raimondo, he is unable to get the relevant committee in the state legislature to even bring the proposal up for a vote.
+January 2024 — After a full year in office, Mayor Smiley announces his second major noise-policy initiative: an interest in deploying noise cameras to address rampant vehicle noise in Providence, following similar efforts in Newport, RI.
+The city solicitor’s office, led by Elorza holdover Jeff Dana (whom Smiley re-appointed) apparently says doing so requires a change in state law.

 ________________

-* Sourced from the archives of the Providence Journal.
-The claim (including by some city officials) that excessive noise only became an issue when the relative quiet during COVID-19 pandemic offered a stark contrast to “noise as usual” is belied by decades of complaints and official responses — including new laws — seeking to curtail the wide variety of noise sources in the city that preceded the pandemic by 50 years or more.
+1 The claim (including by some city officials) that excessive noise only became an issue when the relative quiet during COVID-19 pandemic offered a stark contrast to “noise as usual” is belied by decades of complaints and official responses — including new ordinances — seeking to curtail the wide variety of noise sources in the city that preceded the pandemic by 50 years or more.
 The fact that some noise denialists weren’t even born when Providence introduced major noise-abatement initiatives may explain their self-serving misinformation that the issue is new.